 When deciding on who to hire as a winemaker – John invited a number of well-regarded winemakers to the property to share his vision, asses various personalities and try to determine who would be the best fit for the particular site.
 He was impressed with winemaker Jeff Ames – Jeff has made every vintage since the inaugural release, a 2012 Beckstoffer owned Georges III G Block.
 The first vintage of wines from the estate property was in 2014.

 In 2011 Jnani Matson joined John as a partner.
 Jnani has led a diverse life – serving on the front lines in the Gulf War in 1991 and later working for a top Beverly Hills based securities firm providing protection for celebrities and others mostly in Los Angeles and later working in real estate.
 Also a pilot, he enjoys flying over wine country although now lives in Texas.

-The focus of Boich Family Cellar is on creating primarily 100% varietal, single vineyard wines from proven iconic sites (including several of Beckstoffer’s six ‘heritage’ vineyards, the top vineyards in his Napa portfolio, all with historical pedigrees).
+The focus of Boich Family Cellar is on creating primarily 100% varietal, single vineyard wines from proven iconic sites (including several of Beckstoffer’s six ‘heritage’ vineyards, the top vineyards in his Napa Valley portfolio, all with historical pedigrees).